c0nscience/yastgt/README.md

    --dpi value          DPI of the rasterized SVG image.
-Used to calculate the fill pattern. (default: 96) --inkscape value     The path to a inkscape commandline binary version >= 1.x --no-fill            Set to disable filling the shapes with patterns. (default: false) --padding value      Set a padding in mm for fill pattern. (default: 0) --help, -h           show help (default: false)
+Used to calculate the fill pattern. (default: 96) --inkscape value     The path to a inkscape commandline binary version >= 1.x --no-fill            Set to disable filling the shapes with patterns. (default: false) --fills value        Defines the fill pattern via 'degrees,red,green,blue' with the color values in standard 0-255. (default: "45,255,0,0")
+   --help, -h           show help (default: false)
 ```